glortho/manager-profile/README.md

 ## My Expectations

-**I expect you to put forward your best effort each day.** My job isn't to drag a team over the finish line.
+**I expect you to put forward your best effort each day.** My job isn't to drag our team over the finish line.
 It's to help everyone do their best work.
 If we succeed in doing that, everything else will fall into place one way or the other.
 I know that "best effort" translates to different things on different days.
 There isn't a person on the planet who fires on all cylinders every day.
 Having said that, if you find yourself in a dissatisfying pattern of not being able to give your best, let's talk about it sooner rather than later!

-**I expect you to help your fellow teammates if they need it.** Our team is not fully functional if everyone is working independently in parallel.
+**I expect you to help our fellow teammates if they need it.** Our team is not fully functional if everyone is working independently in parallel.
 No matter how much knowledge and experience each of us has, there will be lots of times when we need help, and lots of times when we have help to give.
 Embrace help